webdevelopersunil/Node-Core/README.md

 - Added script into the package.json file for the "ndoemon index.js".
 - Setup routes directory & export to host file (index.js)
 - Seperate Controller directory and seperate controller.
 Exported and calling intoRoot file (index.js)
+- Multiple Controller functions have mutiple Routes, To manage we require the routes into sub-routes files. routes -> (1index.js) (2 users.js) users all routes required into the routes/Index.js instead of the root file(index.js)